mvolkmann/blog/src/swift/ARKit.md

 and them display the model on top of what the camera sees.
 Tap the play button to execute the behaviors.

+### Multiple Scenes

+A Reality Composer project can include multiple scenes that each have a collection of objects.

+To toggle display of the list of current scenes, tap the left nav button in the upper-left.

+To select a scene, tap it in the left nav.

+To rename a scene, tap it, tap the properties button in the upper-right (cube in a gear in a circle), tap the name, and change it.

+To switch from one scene to another when an object is tapped, add a "Change Scene" behavior to an object and select a destination scene.

 ### Occlusion

 To cause objects to occlude real-world objects when viewing them,